July 14, 2002: The day Taylor Dent put himself and his father in the tennis history books

 In Newport, his powerful serve worked perfectly throughout the week.
 The American had changed his stance after having suffered from back injuries, but it remained a deadly weapon.
 “I can’t serve it as big, but I am working on my volleys a lot and I don’t think I have to serve as big,” he said, according to The Los Angeles Times.
 “I think it’s a blessing in disguise, personally, just because I don’t have to rely on hitting un-returnables now to win my service game.”

-Dent dropped only one set on his way to the final, where he faced another rising star, countryman James Blake, who had started 2002 as the world No 71, and was already No 32.
-Blake had survived a thriller in the semi-finals, where he edged Michael Llodra (6-4, 3-6, 7-5), but he had prevailed in his first meeting with Dent (2-6, 6-4, 6-3 in Memphis).
-This time, Dent won the all-American clash in three sets (6-1, 4-6, 6-4) to claim his first ATP singles title, which was already a milestone for him, but what he didn’t know while lifting the trophy, was that he had just left a print in tennis history.
-Thanks to his success, he and his father Phil (runner-up at the Australian Open in 1974) had become the first father and son duo to win an ATP title in the Open Era, but he only found out about it on the following day.
+Blake had confidence on his side, as he had prevailed in his first meeting with Dent (2-6, 6-4, 6-3 in Memphis).
+This time, Dent won the all-American clash in three sets (6-1, 4-6, 6-4) to claim his first ATP singles title.
+That already represented a notable milestone for him, but what Dent didn’t know while lifting the trophy, was that he had just left his mark on tennis history.
+Thanks to his success, he and his father Phil (runner-up at the Australian Open in 1974) had become the first father and son duo to win an ATP title in the Open Era.

 “Actually, I had no idea.
 I didn’t even know afterward,” said Dent.
 “My dad called me the next day as I was fighting my hangover and he told me, ‘Hey, you put us in history yesterday.’
 I thought that was pretty neat.
 Not many people get to make history.”

-15 years later, Taylor Dent would still define this moment as “one of the proudest moments of (his) career as a pro player”.
+15 years later, Taylor Dent would still define this moment as “one of the proudest moments of (his) career as a pro player.”

 What next?
 Taylor Dent would win 3 more ATP titles while James Blake would become a top 5 player